Oil and Gas Exploration in Prince Edward Island

 Where can I find exploratory well data for PEI?

 Contact the Energy and Minerals Division for information on the onshore and offshore wells drilled on or around the province.
 You can get copies of data and reports during regular office hours.
 Well logs can be released to the public one year after the rig release date for wild cat wells.

-How do I apply for a permit to explore oil and natural gas in Prince Edward Island?
+How do I apply for a permit to explore oil and natural gas?

 Permits are no longer issued on a first-come, first-served basis.
 A bid will be issued and advertised in the Royal Gazette and other publications.
-The rest of the process is:
+The remainder of the process is:

 - obtain the bid package, which includes instructions and forms;

 - receive a permit from the Province of PEI based on the bids;